How to become a Counselor in Hawaii

 Step Two:

-You can find more information on the internship requirements on the following Hawaii Department of Commerce and Consumer Affairs webpage.
+You can find more information regarding supervision requirements for Hawaii counseling certification or licensure at the Hawaii Department of Commerce and Consumer Affairs webpage.

 Step Three:

 You can download the application on the following Hawaii DCCA webpage.
-You will also find more information about Hawaii counseling licensure examination such as dates, locations and contents at the following NBCC webpage.
+You can also find more information about Hawaii counseling licensure examination such as dates, locations and contents at the following NBCC webpage.